All campuses are open and ready to serve students virtually, blended, or in person.

 I. Equip students with creative and innovative tools to become more engaged in pursuit of their educational goals and address any difficulties that resulted in probation.

 II.
 Create a positive climate for learning within the Academic Advising office.
-Academic Advising will place emphasis on responsibility, accountability, dignity, respect, and the pursuit of academic excellence.
+Academic Advising will place emphasis on responsibility, accountability, dignity and respect, and the pursuit of academic excellence.

 III.Augment EDUC 1300 or PSYC 1300 (Learning Frameworks) by providing additional instructional and student support services to probationary students.